Korean, Edit

 ⑷ Cell Staining

-Cell Toxicity Experiment : XTT assay, WST assay, XTT assay, CCK-8 assay, etc.
+Cell Toxicity Experiment: XTT assay, WST assay, CCK-8 assay, etc.

-○ Nissl bodies and rough endoplasmic reticulum stained, giving a leopard-like pattern
+○ The ribosomes and rough (granular) endoplasmic reticulum are stained, producing a tigroid (leopard-like) pattern.

-○ Alkaline stains are used for Nissl staining
+○ The dyes used for Nissl staining are basic (cationic) dyes.

 ⑸ DNA Technology